-A. The officers of this lodge shall be the Lodge Chief, Vice-Chief of Administration, who shall see that the roles of the Lodge Secretary and Treasurer are performed, the Lodge Vice-Chief of Inductions, and the Lodge Vice-Chief of Program.
+A. The officers of this Lodge shall be the Lodge Chief, Vice-Chief of Administration, who shall see that the roles of the Lodge Secretary and Treasurer are performed, the Lodge Vice-Chief of Inductions, and the Lodge Vice-Chief of Program.
 These elected officers must be younger than 21 years of age during their entire term of office.
-This group shall be known as the ALodge Officers.
+This group shall be known as the Lodge Officers.

-C. The elections for elected officers shall be held at the Fall Ordeal of each year during the General Lodge Meeting.
+C. The elections for elected officers shall be held at the Fall Fellowship of each year during the General Lodge Meeting.

-F. The Vice-Chief of Administration shall become the Lodge Chief, and shall serve the remainder of the current term of office should, for any reason, the Lodge Chief not be able to fulfill his entire term of office or obligations.
+F. The Vice-Chief of Administration shall become the Lodge Chief, and shall serve the remainder of the current term of office should, for any reason, the Lodge Chief not be able to fulfill their entire term of office or obligation.
 If for any reason, the Vice-Chief of Administration cannot fulfill the duties of Lodge Chief, then the Lodge Vice Chief of Inductions shall become Lodge Chief.
 If for any reason the Lodge Vice-Chief of Inductions cannot fulfill the duties of Lodge Chief, Lodge Vice Chief of Program shall become Lodge Chief.
-If any other order of succession is necessary, it shall be set by the Lodge Executive Committee.
+If any other order of succession is necessary, it shall be set by the LEC.
 Notwithstanding this line of succession, an elected officer shall become Lodge Chief before an appointed Lodge Vice-Chief.

 H. Any elected officer may only be removed by the Supreme Chief of the Fire with the concurrence of the Lodge Adviser and the Staff Adviser.
 Any appointed officer may be removed at the Lodge Chief’s discretion.

-K. The Lodge Executive Committee will be the governing body of the Bob White Lodge.
-A quorum of a regular meeting of the Lodge Executive Committee is established by attendance of forty (40%) of the current membership of the elected lodge officers.
-At a specially called meeting, a quorum is established by the presence of more than fifty (50%) percent of the current membership of the elected lodge officers within the Lodge Executive Committee.
+K. The LEC will be the governing body of the Bob White Lodge.
+A quorum of a regular meeting of the LEC is established by attendance of forty (40%) of the current membership of the elected Lodge Officers.
+At a specially called meeting, a quorum is established by the presence of more than fifty (50%) percent of the current membership of the elected Lodge Officers within the LEC.

-L. The Lodge Executive Committee shall consist of the Lodge Officers, all appointed Lodge Committee Chairmen and their appointed Committee Advisors, the immediate Past Lodge Chief, the Lodge Advisor, the Associate Lodge Advisor, and the Staff Advisor.
+L. The LEC shall consist of the Lodge Officers, all appointed Lodge Committee Chairmen and their appointed Committee Advisers, the immediate Past Lodge Chief, the Lodge Adviser, the Associate Lodge Adviser, and the Staff Adviser.

-M. The Lodge Executive Committee may establish Standard Operating Procedures on all matters related to the Lodge which the rules and procedures are not already established by the By-Laws.
-Standard Operating Procedures of the Lodge may be amended by a majority vote of those present at a Lodge Executive Committee subject to approval by the Lodge Adviser and Staff Adviser on matters relating to health and safety.
-If any Standard Operating Procedure is in conflict with any policy, rule, guide, or regulation of the National Order of the Arrow or the Boy Scouts of America as interpreted by the Supreme Chief of the Fire or his designee, that SOP is immediately suspended upon the declaration of the Supreme Chief of the Fire or his designee.
+M. The LEC may establish Standard Operating Procedures (SOP) on all matters related to the Lodge, which the rules and procedures are not already established in the By-Laws.
+SOPs of the Lodge may be amended by a majority vote of those present at a LEC subject to approval by the Lodge Adviser and Staff Adviser on matters relating to health and safety.
+If any SOP is in conflict with any policy, rule, guide, or regulation of the National Order of the Arrow or the Boy Scouts of America as interpreted by the Supreme Chief of the Fire or their designee, that SOP is immediately suspended upon the declaration of the Supreme Chief of the Fire or their designee.

 N. Each Lodge Meeting will be opened with the Obligation and be closed with the official Order of the Arrow song.
 A quorum of the General Lodge Meeting shall be established by the presence of ten (10%) percent of the number of youth members at the time of the Lodge Charter Renewal which was due on December 31 of the calendar year before the meeting.